minzen/airquality-react/README.md

 This ReactJS application provides various visualizations of airquality related measurement data.
 The charts used for visualizations are based on the library [Recharts](http://recharts.org/en-US).

-Apollo Client connects to the GraphQL API and fetches the air quality measurement data from there (array of measurement objects with a timestamp string as well as temperature and humidity as float values).
+Apollo Client connects to the GraphQL API and fetches the air quality measurement data from there (an array of measurement objects with a timestamp string as well as temperature and humidity as float values).

 The app uses Material UI for the basic UI and the simple navigation has been implemented with the _BottomNavigation_ component.